loque/voiceprint/voiceprint/http_server/README.md

 # HTTP Server Endpoints

-This document describes the available endpoints in the `server.py` file, their arguments, responses, and provides sample `curl` commands for testing.
+This document describes the available endpoints provided by the HTTP server, their arguments, responses, and provides sample `curl` commands for testing.

 ## Endpoints